Manuel L. Quezon: Government in exile

 To conduct government business in exile, Quezon hired the entire floor of one wing of the Shoreham Hotel to accommodate his family and his office.
 Government offices were established at the quarters of Philippine Resident Commissioner Joaquin Elizalde, who became a member of Quezon's wartime cabinet.
 Other cabinet appointees were Brigadier-General Carlos P. Romulo as Secretary of the Department of Information and Public Relations and Jaime Hernandez as Auditor General.

 Sitting under a canvas canopy outside the Malinta Tunnel on 22 January 1942, Quezon heard a fireside chat during which President Roosevelt said that the Allied forces were determined to defeat Berlin and Rome, followed by Tokyo.
-Quezon was infuriated, summoned General MacArthur and asked him if the U.S. would support the Philippines; if not, Quezon would return to Manila and allow himself to become a prisoner of war.
+Quezon was infuriated, summoned General MacArthur and asked him if the US would support the Philippines; if not, Quezon would return to Manila and allow himself to become a prisoner of war.
 MacArthur replied that if the Filipinos fighting the Japanese learned that he returned to Manila and became a Japanese puppet, they would consider him a turncoat.

 Quezon then heard another broadcast by former president Emilio Aguinaldo urging him and his fellow Filipino officials to yield to superior Japanese forces.
-Quezon wrote a message to Roosevelt saying that he and his people had been abandoned by the U.S. and it was Quezon's duty as president to stop fighting.
+Quezon wrote a message to Roosevelt saying that he and his people had been abandoned by the US and it was Quezon's duty as president to stop fighting.
 MacArthur learned about the message, and ordered Major General Richard Marshall to counterbalance it with American propaganda whose purpose was the "glorification of Filipino loyalty and heroism".

 On 2 June 1942, Quezon addressed the United States House of Representatives about the necessity of relieving the Philippine front.
 He did the same to the Senate, urging the senators to adopt the slogan "Remember Bataan".
-Despite his declining health, Quezon traveled across the U.S. to remind the American people about the Philippine war.
+Despite his declining health, Quezon traveled across the US to remind the American people about the Philippine war.